-Further to the variety of colors, there are also several different markings which their coat can take on; the Collie has seven different markings and the Australian Shepherd has only three.
-The Collie clearly wins on the color contest, however with all the different color variations on both breeds, more so than your average pooch, you really are spoilt for choice!
+Further to the variety of colors, there are also several different markings that their coat can take on.
+The Collie has seven different markings, and the Australian Shepherd has only three.
+The Collie clearly wins in the color contest.
+However, with all the different color variations on both breeds, more so than your average pooch, you really are spoiled for choice.

-The Australian Shepherd eyes can come in many different colors and he is more likely to have one eye of each color compared to the Collie, this is called heterochromia.
+The Australian Shepherd’s eyes can come in many different colors, and he is likelier to have one eye of each color than the Collie.
+This is called heterochromia.

-Both the Border Collie and the Australian Shepherd are intelligent workaholics, their minds rarely rest and must both be stimulated throughout the day.
-If either of these breeds become bored, you will surely know about it.
-However, high energy can also mean a lot of fun!
-As long as you have the energy to keep playing you will never run out of things to do with either of these guys around.
-Fetch, football or frisbee, both these guys are the champion of them all!
+Both the Border Collie and the Australian Shepherd are intelligent workaholics.
+Their minds rarely rest and must both be stimulated throughout the day.
+However, high energy can also mean a lot of fun.
+As long as you have the energy to keep playing, you will never run out of things to do with either of these guys around.
+Fetch, football, or frisbee, both these guys are the champion of them all.

-Both of these breeds are also very sociable and very much enjoy being a part of the family/pack.
-However, the Collie is said to have superior herding instincts to that of the Australian Shepherd, and they have been known to attempt herding small children or other pets in the household.
-So, if you do have a young family or other pets then this is something to consider.
-However, if you stimulate them and train them correctly then this is unlikely to happen.
+The Collie is said to have superior herding instincts to that of the Australian Shepherd, and they have been known to attempt herding small children or other pets in the household.
+So, if you have a young family or other pets, this is something to consider.
+However, if you stimulate and train them correctly, this is unlikely to happen.

-The Australian Shepherd can be slightly more dependable on his masters than the Collie, and as such the Aussie can suffer with separation anxiety.
-Anti-anxiety medication, as well as soothing music, can help to alleviate his anxiety, but ultimately this pooch is more suited to those who can spend a lot of time with him.
+The Australian Shepherd can be slightly more dependable on his humans than the Collie, so the Aussie can suffer from separation anxiety.
+Anti-anxiety medication, crate training, and soothing music can help to alleviate his anxiety, but ultimately this pooch is more suited to those who can spend a lot of time with him.

-The Border Collie and the Australian Shepherd are high energy dogs!
-If you cannot give these guys time and intense activity, then these dogs unfortunately are not for you.
-To ensure that neither of the breeds become bored you could train them to herd, but if you don’t happen to live on a farm then there are other things that you can do to keep them entertained.
+The Border Collie and the Australian Shepherd are high-energy dogs.
+You may want to consider other breeds if you cannot give these guys time and intense activity.
+To ensure that neither of the breeds becomes bored, you could train them to herd, but if you don’t happen to live on a farm, you can do other things to entertain them.

 As the Border Collie and the Australian Shepherd are such intelligent pups, they pick up commands quickly and are relatively easy to train.
 With that being said, these guys are not for the novice owner.
-As they are so intelligent, they require to be worked a lot, so if you do not rise to the challenge then it will not be long until they outsmart you or become bored.
+As they are so intelligent, they require a lot of effort, so if you do not rise to the challenge, it will not be long until they outsmart you or become bored.

-As the Border Collie is sometimes known for having a protective streak, they can often be wary of strangers and other animals.
-Therefore, socialization from a young age with humans of all ages and animals of all sizes, both inside and outside of the family unit, is key to ensuring that Collies don’t become over-protective or aggressive.
-Socialization is important to raise any well-mannered pup, but particularly important for pooches who can be over-protective.
+The Border Collie is sometimes known to have a protective streak.
+They can often be wary of strangers and other animals.
+Socialization from a young age is important for raising any well-mannered pup, but particularly for pooches who can be over-protective or aggressive.

-In order to raise an obedient canine companion positive reinforcement training is the key.
-Follow these 4 simple steps:
+In order to raise an obedient canine companion, positive reinforcement training is the key.
+Follow these four simple steps:

-- As soon as your pooch performs the desired behavior treat him immediately with a small treat and verbal praise.
-In the early stages this means treats should always be handy, and initially make a big positive fuss.
+- As soon as your pooch performs the desired behavior, reward him immediately with a small treat and verbal praise.
+In the early stages, this means treats should always be handy and initially make a big positive fuss.

-- Gradually reduce the number of treats once your dog begins to learn the command but continue to verbally praise him every time.
+- Gradually reduce the number of treats once your dog begins to learn the command, but continue to praise him every time verbally.

 - Positive reinforcement training should be consistent and maintained to ensure he keeps up the good work.

-As with a lot of dogs they are both prone to Elbow and Hip dysplasia in later life, which is where the affected joints are abnormally formed and can cause painful arthritis.
-They are also susceptible to eye problems such as Progressive Renal Atrophy, Cataracts and Collie Eye Anomaly (which is actually more prevalent in the Aussies than the Collies).
+As with a lot of dogs, both breeds are prone to elbow and hip dysplasia later in life, which is where the affected joints are abnormally formed and can cause painful arthritis.
+They are also susceptible to eye problems such as Progressive Renal Atrophy, Cataracts, and Collie Eye Anomaly (which is actually more prevalent in the Aussies than the Collies).

-Another health issues to be aware of that affects both breeds is Multi-Drug Sensitivity, put simply this is where the gene that transports certain prescribed drugs out of or away from the brain is faulty, and the toxicity of the drugs poisons them.
-When you visit the Veterinarian be sure to remind them that they are sufferers of MDS just to be on the safe side.
+Another health issue that affects both breeds is Multi-Drug Sensitivity.
+Simply put, this is where the gene that transports certain prescribed drugs out of or away from the brain is faulty, and the toxicity of the drugs poisons them.
+When you visit the veterinarian, be sure to remind them that they are sufferers of MDS just to be on the safe side.

-Roughly 10% of Border Collie’s are said to be born with Trapped Neutrophil Syndrome, this is where white blood cells are not released correctly from his bone marrow, which in turn prevents his immune system from fighting diseases.
-Most Collie’s develop symptoms of this at around 7 months of age and can die shortly after.
+Roughly 10% of Border Collies are said to be born with Trapped Neutrophil Syndrome.
+This is where white blood cells are not released correctly from the bone marrow, which in turn prevents the immune system from fighting diseases.
+Most Collies develop symptoms of this at around seven months of age and can die shortly after.
 A DNA swab can identify if they are suffering from this syndrome at an early age.

-Ensure that before you purchase any pup you ask the breeder for the parent’s health certificates, particularly regarding the health issues above, as this is the best way to identify any health issues in your pup.
-If the breeder cannot or will not provide them, then this is a sure sign that something is not right.
+Ensure that before you purchase any pup, you ask the breeder for the parent’s health certificates, particularly regarding the health issues above, as this is the best way to identify any health issues in your pup.
+If the breeder cannot or will not provide them, this is a sure sign that something is wrong.

-As both the Border Collie and the Australian Shepherds are active dogs who love nothing more than to run around a field, they are likely to get dirty.
-Both breeds will require a bath once a month to keep them clean and in top condition.
-Ensure that you don’t bathe them more often than this though, as this will damage their coat’s natural oils and can also make their skin very dry and itchy.
-In between washes you can use doggy wipes or doggy dry shampoo to keep them smelling fresh.
+Both the Border Collie and the Australian Shepherds are active dogs, so they are likely to get dirty.
+Both breeds will require a monthly bath to keep them clean and in top condition.
+More frequent bathing will damage their coat’s natural oils, which can make their skin very dry and itchy.
+You can use doggy wipes or doggy dry shampoo between washes to keep them smelling fresh.

-Another thing to keep watch for in regard to both breeds are ticks.
-As it is likely that these guys are going to spend many hours a week running around fields and forests, they will be likely to attract ticks and other nasty critters.
-Ticks attach themselves to dogs and feed off their blood, and sometimes the ticks will be carriers of Lyme Disease and this can be dangerous to dogs.
-Ticks will look like warts on your dog, so if you find any and you’re not sure how to remove them yourself, visit your Veterinarian and they can show you how.
+Since it is likely these guys will spend many hours a week running around fields and forests, they are prone to attract ticks and other nasty critters.
+Ticks attach themselves to dogs and feed off their blood.
+They can also carry Lyme Disease, which can be dangerous to dogs.
+Ticks will look like warts on your dog, so if you find any and you’re not sure how to remove them, visit your veterinarian, and they can show you how.

-The Border Collie, on average costs around $700, as does the Australian Shepherd.
+The Border Collie, on average, costs around $700, as does the Australian Shepherd.
 You can expect to pay more for desirable traits or colors, such as the Merle coat color or different colored eyes.
-Male dogs tend to cost more if you want a working dog, as they tend to be slightly faster than the female.
-Of course, if they are show quality then you can expect to pay much more than the average.
+Male dogs tend to cost more if you want a working dog, as they tend to be slightly faster than females.
+Of course, if they are show quality, then you can expect to pay much more than the average.

-The Border Collie and the Australian Shepherd have got it all going for them; brains, beauty, strength, stamina and much, much more, if they were on a dating website both these guys would round up all the ladies for sure!
+The Border Collie and the Australian Shepherd have got it all going for them; brains, beauty, strength, stamina, and much more.
+If they were on a dating website, both of these guys would surely round up all the ladies.

 If you still can’t decide between the two breeds, then you could always look for a Border Collie crossed with an Australian Shepherd.
-Double brains and double cuteness?
-Check it out for yourself on Pingis’s Instagram.
+With double brains and double cuteness, you will not be disappointed.

 Either way, because both of these breeds are incredibly intelligent and so much fun, whichever breed you decide to choose, you’ll be sure to gain an entertaining and lovable addition to the family ranch!